-(41) Non-mobile--A child that is not able to move from place to place, even with assistance.
+(43) Non-mobile--A child that is not able to move from place to place, even with assistance.

+(44) Overnight care--Care provided by an overnight care provider.

-(42) Overnight care--Temporary care provided for a child in foster care by someone other than the foster parents with whom the child is placed for more than 12 consecutive hours, but no more than 72 consecutive hours.
+(45) Overnight care provider--A person who temporarily cares for a child in foster care for more than 12 consecutive hours, but no more than 72 consecutive hours.

-(43) Owner--The sole proprietor, partnership, or corporation or other type of business entity who owns a child-placing agency.
+(46) Owner--The sole proprietor, partnership, or corporation or other type of business entity who owns a child-placing agency.